great-expectations/great_expectations/docs/terms/data_connector.md

 ### Configuration

 A Data Connector is configured as part of a Datasource's configuration.
 The specifics of this configuration can vary depending on the requirements for connecting to the source data system that the Data Connector is intended to interface with.
-For example, this might be a path to files that might be loaded into the Pandas Execution Engine, or the connection details for a database to be used by the SQL Alchemy Execution Engine.
+For example, this might be a path to files that might be loaded into the Pandas Execution Engine, or the connection details for a database to be used by the SQLAlchemy Execution Engine.

 For specific guidance on how to configure a Data Connector for a given source data system, please see [our how-to guides on connecting to data](../guides/connecting_to_your_data/index.md).